 Introduction / History

-Urdu speaking Muslims can be found in many aspects of society.
+Muslim Changgar can be found in many aspects of society.
 They are found among the poor and the rich, the educated and illiterate, landlords and religious leaders.
 There is no way to generalize their lifestyles.
-In the more rural areas, Urdu Muslims live in mud huts that have a separate living space for the women.
+In the rural areas, Changgar live in mud huts that have a separate living space for the women.
 Women are generally responsible for taking care of the home and children.
-Some practice Purdah, which is the seclusion of women.
+Some practice purdah, which is the seclusion of women.
 Women often live separately from their husbands and do not go outside the home without a male family member.
 They are often required to cover their entire body, with only a small screen around the eyes.
 This is done to protect the honor of both her husband, and her father's family.
 Changgar who live in rural areas practice animal husbandry and agriculture.
 Men take care of herds of goats and flocks of sheep.
 The animals provide meat, milk, wool, and skins.
 Many families have plots of land where they grow wheat, barley, lentils, maize, and vegetables.
 The Changgar trade surplus animal products and produce for things they cannot make for themselves such as cell phones and appliances.

 Some Changgar have become educated and work as professionals in Pakistani cities.
 Many Changgar young people are moving to the cities in hope of a better life.